foxjetstudios/.github/profile/README.md

 ### **Open-sourced systems**

-Open-sourced systems anyone can use, learn from, and build on
+Open-sourced systems and tools anyone can use, learn from, and build on.

 ---